AFGamesYT/AFGamesYT/README.md

 # ✅ My Hard Skills:
 - Python (frontend and backend)
-- Python, Tkinter, Flask, SQLite
+- Tkinter, Flask, SQLite and more.

 # ✅ My projects: